-Figure 7 illustrates the distribution of simulated polarization measures for districting based on longitude.
-The mean polarization score is .823 which suggests a gerrymandering effect of at most .044.
-Although it is substantively small, this difference is statistically significant at conventional levels as only 6 of the 1000 simulation produce polarization scores exceeding the actual value.
+produce polarization scores exceeding the actual value.
 That is, even though the gerrymandering effect estimated using a simple geographic constraint is much smaller than the effect based only on purely random assignment within each state, the effect remains statistically significant.
-The results for latitude (see table 5) (Figure 8) are quite similar with a mean polarization score of .816.
+The results for latitude (see Table 3) are quite similar with a mean polarization score of .816.